Visit Lionbridge Games

 • Customer support Augment your support teams in ticketing and real-time chat systems to handle more customer interactions in more languages.
 Look for a solution that integrates with leading ticketing and chat systems.
 Localization must happen in real time as the content is created.
 This greatly enhances the customer experience and enables companies to build strong customer relationships.

 • Office productivity — Enable your global employees to interact with content in languages they may not understand.
 But beware of free MT solutions that have the potential to put your company data, security, and privacy at risk.
 Companies can eliminate these risks by choosing to use a Machine Translation as a Service (MTaaS) solution.
-Lionbridge’s Smairt MT solution enables companies to use MT in a secure manner and achieve brand voice consistency for all translated content.
+Lionbridge’s Smart MT solution enables companies to use MT in a secure manner and achieve brand voice consistency for all translated content.

-Why Should Companies Implement Machine Translation?
+Why Are Companies Implementing Machine Translation?

 MT enables companies to handle a growing amount of content and increase communications across digital channels.
 It helps them scale the dissemination of their content in both existing and new markets despite fixed marketing and localization budgets.
 MT enables companies to compete effectively.